ImagingDataCommons/libdicomicc/BUILDING.md

 yarn build
 ```

-After building, you can run the browser based test by running an http server
+After building, you can run the browser based test by running an web server
 at the root of this project and opening the file test/browser/index.html.

 ## Build Output

 The build script generates two files in the /dist folder:
-* libicc.wasm - WebAssembly build of icc library (wrapper to Little-CMS)
+* libdicomicc.wasm - WebAssembly build of dicomicc library (wrapper to Little-CMS)
-* libicc-js - JavaScript "glue" genereated by EMBIND
+* libdicomicc-js - JavaScript "glue" genereated by EMBIND

 ## Publishing to NPM